dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/README.md

-### cmsweb k8s app
+### cmsweb k8s notes
 To create cmsweb app on kubernetes cluster please follow these steps:

-1. create new cluster by login to `lxplus-cloud.cern.ch` and execute the following command (use one of them, they are listed as an example)
+Create new cluster by login to `lxplus-cloud.cern.ch` and execute the following command (use one of them, they are listed as an example)

 ```
 # create new cluster